spring/spring-website/wwwroot/wordpress/wp-content/plugins/table-of-contents-plus/readme.txt

 == Shortcodes ==
+The plugin was designed to be as seamless and painfree as possible and did not require you to insert a shortcode for operation.
+However, using the shortcode allows you to fully control the position of the table of contents within your page.
+The following shortcodes are available with this plugin.

 When attributes are left out for the shortcodes below, they will fallback to the settings you defined under Settings > TOC+.
 The following are detailed in the help tab.